Optimization-Driven Adaptive Experimentation: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we examine two important challenges that are highly relevant to real-world experimentation applications: \emph{non-stationarity} and \emph{personalization}.
+Using the simple heuristic $\algo$, we illustrate the potential of our mathematical programming framework across multiple problem instances.
+We examine two important challenges that are highly relevant to real-world experimentation applications: \emph{non-stationarity} and \emph{personalization}.
 Both can pose difficulties for standard adaptive experimentation algorithms.
 For the former, we make use of the ASOS Digital Experiments Dataset, introduced in~\cite{liu2021datasets}, which contains 78 real experiments run at ASOS, a global fashion retailer with over 26 million active customers (as of 2024).
 For the latter, we create a synthetic environment for personalized content ranking for online platforms, inspired by the content recommendation systems of Instagram and Facebook \cite{mahapatra2020insta, lada2021fb}.